Is your website or application growing exponentially, or are you experiencing downtime?

 Web or app traffic is distributed between those servers by the load balancer to maintain peak performance, and data is accessed from the dedicated database server by the web or app servers as needed.

-A more complex high performance architecture could include clusters each made up of multiple servers, building redundancy into the system to ensure uptime and reliable performance.
+A more complex high performance architecture could include clustered servers, building redundancy into the system to ensure uptime and reliable performance.

 Like clusters, all high performance hosting solutions include multiple servers, but not all multi-server solutions are architected for High Performance or as clusters.”